 Here are a list of questions that are commonly asked about internships.
 If you have any other questions, stop on by the Career Hub (Melrose 010) and let us know!

 Finding an internship is very much like finding a job.
 Determine what type of experience you seek, explore to find where such experience exists, network to meet people and learn more about the organization, apply and interview for the internship.
 There are many online resources to assist in your internship search.

-Many academic departments offer internship credit - talk to your advisor about this prior to your internship.
+Many academic departments offer internship credit - talk to your advisor about this prior to your internship, arrangement and paperwork must be submitted before the start of the internship.
 Consider elective credit through the Office for Career Development if you don’t qualify for your major internship credit, if you are doing an internship outside your area of study, or if you are completing an exploratory internship.

 Yes!
 Pay and credit are not mutually exclusive.

 Most majors encourage internships and some do require them.
 Talk to your advisor about requirements for your major, and see our Department Requirements page for more information.

 Yes!
-Two internship experiences can count toward graduation.
+Up to ten internship credits count toward graduation.
 And, the more experience you have the better!

 Find an internship in McMinnville!
 There are lots of great companies and non-profits in our community where you can gain experience.
 Try a keyword search in CatConnect for more specific searches.

 Talk to someone in the Career Development Hub to obtain guidance on researching an organization.
 Be wary anytime you are asked to pay an application fee, or pay money to them.
 If it seems too good to be true, it probably is.

 There are programs that help you find an internship abroad.
 Linfield is affiliated with the IE3 Internship Program.
 This experience can be completed much like a semester study abroad program.
 Click to learn more about IE3 Internship Opportunities.